.nz: History

 As with many long-standing domain registries, the registry was maintained informally for some time.
 The first formally recognised administrative organisation was the University of Waikato until the responsibility was delegated to InternetNZ when it was formed in 1995.

 Prior to the current structure, the registry operator of .nz was Domainz.
 Historically, Domainz was a subsidiary of InternetNZ which also operated as a registrar and vendor of other add-on services such as DNS.
 This combination of a natural monopoly (the registry activities) and vertical integration (the registrar and other services) was seen by some as restricting competition so InternetNZ moved to separate the provision of registry services into a separate organisation with strong oversight.
 The final part of this transition process was the sale of Domainz to Melbourne IT in August 2003.

 From 1 April 2008 the "Office of the Domain Name Commissioner" (several employees of InternetNZ, including the Domain Name Commissioner herself) became the "Domain Name Commission Limited", a subsidiary company of InternetNZ.

 Total registered domains

 Throughout 2022 and 2023, a sharp rise in the number of registered .nz domains peaked at a high of 758,495.
 As of September 2025 this remains the largest total on record.
 The fastest-ever decline in registrations followed in the second half of 2023.

-As of September 2025 the latest total reported by the Domain Name Commission is 756,719.
+As of July 2026, the most recent total reported by the Domain Name Commission, 780,676 .nz domains are registered.